josephburnett/cascade-example/README.md

 ## Disclaimers

 This is the first thing that barely worked, not necessarily production best practices.
-But it's a reasonable example of how to setup a secondary HPA metric pointing to a frontline service to reduce time-to-recovery.
+But it's a reasonable example of how to setup HPA with two metrics, CPU and a frontline service metric (qps) to reduce time-to-recovery.